Pathogen-Genomics-Cymru/lodestone/README.md

 23. (Fail) If < 100k reads could be aligned to the reference genome\
 24. (Fail) If, after aligning to the reference genome, the average read mapping quality < 10\
 25. (Fail) If < 50% of the reference genome was covered at 10-fold depth

+process minos\
+26. (Warn) If sample is not TB, then it is not passed to gnomon